ndriqimlahu/moonlight-tizen/README.md

 ### FAQ

-1. How can I find out what TV model I have?
-- Using your Samsung Smart TV remote, follow these steps: `Settings` -> `Support` -> `About This TV`.

-2. How can I add the Moonlight app icon to the home screen for easy access?
+1. How can I add the Moonlight app to the home screen for easy access?
 - Once you install the Moonlight app, hover over the app icon and long press the "OK" button on your TV remote.
 Then select `Add to Home`.
 Use the cursor to move the icon where you want it to be in the app launcher row on the home screen.

+2. How can I find information about my TV model and the Moonlight app?
+- Using your remote or gamepad controller, follow these steps: `Settings` -> `About` -> `System information`.

-3. How powerful is streaming in Moonlight?
+3. What is the best performance that can be achieved in Moonlight?
-- Moonlight is powerful enough to push streaming up to `4K 60 FPS HDR` with stereo sound.
-Streaming performance may vary based on your client device and network setup.
-So, it is recommend that you adjust the streaming resolution, frame rate, bandwidth, and other settings to achieve the best performance.
+- Based on the latest Samsung TVs specifications, the high-end devices are powerful enough to push streaming up to `4K 120 FPS HDR` with stereo sound.
+- Streaming performance may vary based on your host device, client device and network setup.
+So, it is recommended that you adjust the streaming resolution, frame rate, bitrate, and other settings to achieve the best performance.

+4. What video codecs are supported in Moonlight?
+- Most common video codecs such as `H.264` and `HEVC (H.265 - Main, Main10)` are supported.
+- In order to use HDR, then you are required to have an HDR10-capable device, a GPU that can encode HEVC Main 10, and HDR10-enabled game.
+Games that use DXGI/OS HDR also require an HDR display connected to your host PC.

-4. Are keyboard and mouse inputs supported in Moonlight?
+5. Are keyboard and mouse inputs supported in Moonlight?
 - Yes, Moonlight can support any Bluetooth or USB-wired keyboard and mouse input.

-5. What are the supported controllers that I can use on my TV?
+6. What are the supported gamepad controllers that I can use on my TV?
-- You can use the most popular Bluetooth or USB-wired controllers such as `Microsoft Xbox Series X/S controllers, Xbox One controller, Xbox 360 controller, Xbox Elite Wireless controller Series 2, Xbox Adaptive controller, PlayStation DualShock 4 and DualSense controllers, Amazon Luna Wireless controller, NVIDIA Shield controller, Logitech F310, F510 and F710 controllers, PowerA MOGA XP5-X Plus Bluetooth controller, Joytron CYVOX DX`.
+- You can use the most popular Bluetooth or USB-wired controllers such as `Xbox Series X/S`, `Xbox One`, `Xbox 360`, `Xbox Elite Wireless Series 2`, `Xbox Adaptive`, `PlayStation DualShock 4`, `PlayStation DualSense`, `Amazon Luna Wireless`, `NVIDIA Shield`, `Logitech F310/F510/F710`, `PowerA MOGA XP5-X Plus Bluetooth` and `Joytron CYVOX DX`.

-6. Why am I having some problems with unsupported controllers on my TV?
+7. Why am I having some problems with unsupported gamepad controllers on my TV?
-- If you use any Bluetooth or USB 2.0 game controllers other than those mentioned in the previous question, then unfortunately you may encounter problems such as unresponsive Guide and D-PAD buttons, Y and X buttons switching, and other controller issues.
-We advise you to use one of the supported controllers to enjoy the best possible gaming experience.
+- If you use any Bluetooth or USB 2.0 game controllers other than those mentioned in the previous question, then unfortunately you may encounter problems such as unresponsive Guide and D-PAD buttons, Y and X buttons switching, and other gamepad controller issues.
+- We advise you to use one of the supported gamepad controllers to enjoy the best possible gaming experience.

-7. How do I connect my Bluetooth controller to my TV?
+8. How do I connect my Bluetooth gamepad controller to my TV?
-- Using your Samsung Smart TV remote, follow these steps: `Settings` -> `Connection` -> `External Device Manager` -> `Input Device Manager` -> `Bluetooth Device List` -> `Pair your controller`.
+- Using your remote, follow these steps: `Settings` -> `Connection` -> `External Device Manager` -> `Input Device Manager` -> `Bluetooth Device List` -> `Pair your controller`.

-8. Does the rumble feature work for controllers in Moonlight?
+9. Does the rumble feature work for gamepad controllers in Moonlight?
-- Yes, Moonlight supports any wired Bluetooth or USB controller that has a built-in vibration rumble motor.
+- Yes, Moonlight supports any wired Bluetooth or USB gamepad controller that has a built-in vibration rumble motor.

-9. How can I test the functionality of the controller on my TV?
+10. How can I test the functionality of the gamepad controller on my TV?
-- To test the functionality of the controller on Samsung Smart TV, you can use the [GamepadChecker](https://developer.samsung.com/smarttv/accessory/gamepad.html) application, please visit the above link and follow all the instructions in the `Testing Gamepad Functionality` section to download and install the app on your Samsung Smart TV.
+- To test the functionality of the gamepad controller on Samsung Smart TV, you can use the [GamepadChecker](https://developer.samsung.com/smarttv/accessory/gamepad.html) application.
+- Please visit the above link and follow all the instructions in the `Testing Gamepad Functionality` section to download and install the app on your Samsung Smart TV.

-10. How can I stop the streaming session in Moonlight?
+11. How can I stop the streaming session in Moonlight?
+- Stopping the streaming session can be done in three ways as follows:
+    - If you are using the remote control, simply press the `Red` button.
-- If you are using a keyboard, simply press the key combination simultaneously: `CTRL` + `ALT` + `SHIFT` + `Q`.
-Pressing these four keys together will end the streaming session.
+    - If you are using a keyboard, then simultaneously press the key combination: `CTRL` + `ALT` + `SHIFT` + `Q` or alternatively you can press the `F1` key.
-- But if you are using a controller, just press the button combination at the same time: `BACK` + `PLAY` + `LB` + `RB`.
-Pressing these four buttons together will end the streaming session.
+    - If you are using a gamepad, then simultaneously press the button combination: `BACK` + `PLAY` + `LB` + `RB`.

 ## Changelogs